kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 ## Replicate labels from Jobs into Workloads
 At Workload creation, you can configure Kueue to copy labels into the Workload from the underlying Job or Pod objects.
 This can be useful for Workload identification and debugging.
 You can specify which labels should be copied by setting the `labelKeysToCopy` field in the configuration API (under `integrations`).
+By default, Kueue does not copy any Job or Pod label into the Workload.

 ## What's next